tremor-rs/tremor-rfcs/text/0005-circuit-breaker-mechanism.md

 The absence of a standard and uniform circuit breaker interface prohibits authors of tremor-script / tremor-query from writing compensating logic and behaviours that are adaptive to failures in the runtime environment.
-The circuit breaker operator separates the signals, events and actions that are implied by circuit breakers with a an operator that allows circuit breaker events to be leveraged by user-defined logic in the tremor-runtime regardless of the point of origin of those signals, events and actions.
+The circuit breaker operator separates the signals, events and actions that are implied by circuit breakers with an operator that allows circuit breaker events to be leveraged by user-defined logic in the tremor-runtime regardless of the point of origin of those signals, events and actions.